EmmaDokyi/Motor_crashes-data-cleaning/README.md

-# Data-wrangling
+# Data cleaning and Transformation
-This contains projects and codes for cleaning and wrangling data for easy use and further analysis
+This contains python script for cleaning and transforming data for easy and further analysis